nvdigitalsolutions/unlocked-dashboard/README.md

 # Full-Stack Monorepo: Next.js (Craft.js) Frontend & Strapi Backend

-This repository provides a minimal example of a full-stack project using a Next.js frontend and a Strapi backend.
-The setup uses Docker for local development and includes configuration files for deployment to DigitalOcean's App Platform.
+This repository provides an example of a full-stack project using a Next.js frontend and a Strapi backend.
+The setup uses Docker for local development and includes configuration files for deployment to DigitalOcean's App Platform with these features:

+- **Backend**
+  - Collection types for Pages, Products, Orders, Appointments and Video Calls.
+  - Appointment creation checks for time slot conflicts.
+  - Orders are created automatically from the Stripe webhook.
+  - Preview mode enabled via `CLIENT_URL` and `PREVIEW_SECRET`.
+- **Frontend**
+  - Pages for the dashboard, appointments, store and dynamic `[slug]` routes.
+  - Login form that stores the Strapi JWT using an API route.
+  - Preview and login API routes.
+  - The homepage is editable with Craft.js components.

 ## Structure